Space Shuttle retirement: Vehicle Assembly Building

 After STS-135, the VAB was used as a storage shed for the decommissioned shuttles before they were sent to museums.
 NASA awarded a contract in March 2014 for design and build/delivery of VAB High Bay 3 modifications to support the SLS program.
 In February 2017, the contractor team completed platform installation to enable SLS stacking.
 SLS/Artemis 1 mission processed through VAB Bay 3 prior to its launch in November 2022.
 Other VAB bays, such as High Bay 2, are being made available by NASA for other programs.

-NASA's Mobile Launcher Platform
+Mobile Launcher Platform

 Three mobile launcher platforms used to support the Space Shuttle will be used for commercial launch vehicles.

 The Mobile Launcher Platform-1 (MLP-1) was used for 62 Shuttle launches, starting in 1981.
 It was the most used of the three MLPs.

 The Ares I-X suborbital mission utilized the MLP-1 to support the stacking and launch operations.
 The canceled Ares I-Y would have used the same MLP.
-Following the STS-135, usable parts from MLP-1 were removed and stored in the Vehicle Assembly Building, with no plans to use the MLP again. eventually the MLP was weighed down with concrete blocks and used for conditioning the crawlerway for SLS as of September 2021.
+Following the STS-135, usable parts from MLP-1 were removed and stored in the Vehicle Assembly Building, with no plans to use the MLP again.
+Eventually the MLP was weighed down with concrete blocks and used for conditioning the crawlerway for SLS as of September 2021.